 Weight Balance Pouch: When you attach gadgets to your helmet’s front, it may become unbalance and could try to fall on your face.
 To counter this, you can place a counterweight pouch at the back of your helmet and then include or exclude small weights to make your helmet perfectly stable.

-Straps: Retention Straps are small versatile cords having hooks at the end and is used to hold items on the helmet.
+Straps: Retention Straps are small versatile cords having hooks at the end and are used to hold items on the helmet.

 Wilcox Retention Straps: A short cable with a clip on its end which is used to secure fragile items like your helmet camera from falling and hitting the ground.
 It also prevents helmet gear from getting lost.